 This island paradise is known for its white sandy beaches, warm crystal waters and exquisite underwater life, including the magnificent glowing bioluminescent plankton.
-Koh Rong Samloem is breathtakingly beautiful and with no transportation on the island, other than taxi boats; it’s the perfect place to escape reality.
+If you’re looking for a slice of paradise, this guide will tell you everything you need to know about planning a trip here!

 Koh Rong Samloem Map & Resources